Blessman-Newton/Hello_Microverse/README.md

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
+Contributions and feature requests are welcome!

 Feel free to check the [issues page](../../issues/).

 ## Show your support

-Give a ⭐️ if you like this project!
+Give a 🤝 if you like this project!

 ## Acknowledgments